Jerusalem Israel Travel Guide

 Jerusalem can accommodate various travel budgets, from frugal backpackers to luxury seekers.

 The official currency is the Israeli New Shekel (NIS), also commonly referred to as ILS.
-ATMs are widely available and accept most international debit plus bank cards.
+ATMs are widely available and accept most international debit and credit cards.
 Most main credit cards are broadly accepted in hotels, restaurants, and larger shops.
 Smaller shops, street vendors, and vendor booths may prefer or require cash.

 Tipping holds common practice in Israel, specifically in service industries.
 It demonstrates appreciation for good service.

-Jerusalem has modern facilities and generally high safety standards.
+Jerusalem has up-to-date facilities and generally high safety standards.
 Awareness and preparation contribute to a smooth journey.

 Spring (April-May) and Autumn (September-November) offer the best weather.
 Expect large crowds and higher prices for accommodations and flights.